DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 ``</ UNLATCH sensor_id>``	Unlock sensor, returning to current external state, valid IDs are in the range 0 - 255.

-Refer to the LATCH/UNLATCH commands below for further details.
+Refer to the LATCH/UNLATCH commands in the :ref:`automation/ex-rail-reference:sensors` section below for further details.

 Routes, automations, and sequences
 ===================================

-EX-RAIL provides many commands to allow you to create routes that locomotives to follow that may involve turnouts, signals, etc. that can be automatically set to react when the loco trips a sensor.
+EX-RAIL provides many commands to allow you to create automated sequences and routes that locomotives can follow that may involve turnouts, signals, etc. that can be automatically set to react when the loco trips a sensor.

 Script Definition Terms
 ________________________

+There are three options to define these automation sequences:

 ``AUTOMATION( id, "description" )``	Define an automation sequence that is advertised to WiThrottles to send a train along.
 See :ref:`automation/ex-rail-intro:example 4: automating a train (simple loop)` for a simple example.